 Lotusland: A secluded oasis on 37 acres in Montecito, just west of Santa Barbara, Lotusland is the exquisite estate and plant collection of Madame Ganna Walska.
 The unique arrangement is filled with surprises and unlikely gardening methods.
 Among the garden’s delightful treasures is a bamboo pond surrounded by Japanese design elements and towering timber bamboo.

 San Diego Botanic Garden: Formerly the Quail Botanical Gardens, the SDBG is located in Encinitas, just north of San Diego, on 37 verdant acres.
 The bamboo garden features one of the largest collections in the state, boasting 121 varieties of the fabulous grass.
 San Diego’s frost-free climate allows for an unusually wide range of bamboos, including a huge assortment from Asia, the Himalayas, South America, and Africa.
+One of their prized specimens is a massive Dendrocalamus giganteus.

 San Francisco Botanical Garden: Occupying 55 acres in Golden Gate Park, in the heart of the city, the SF Botanical Garden is home to more than 9,000 varieties of flora from around the world.
 Among the formidable collection, you’ll find dozens of species of bamboo, including a forest of timber varieties.